 The existing lease payments are sufficient to cover all interest payments and all scheduled debt amortization payments over the life of the debt instrument.
 However, at debt maturity, there is a balloon payment due, totaling 50% of the original outstanding debt principal amount.
-The corresponding lease has no balloon payment due at lease maturity, so the SPV will either need to refinance the debt or sell the underlying equipment to service the final debt balloon payment.
-The loan-to-value at maturity is expected to decline to 40% considering the scheduled principal amortization payments net of the expected economic depreciation in the equipment value over the term of the debt.
-The equipment is expected to be subject to some market value volatility and periods of lower liquidity at certain points in time but has a predictable value range and ready market over a longer period of time, such that the equipment could be liquidated over a reasonable period of time, if necessary.
+The corresponding lease has no balloon payment due at lease maturity, so the SPV will either need to refinance the debt or sell the underlying collateral to service the final debt balloon payment.
+The property has a high probability of appreciating in value over the term, however ignoring any potential for appreciation, the 50% loan-to-value at maturity is the expected figure at the end of the debt term based solely on scheduled amortization payments.
+The real property is expected to be subject to some market value volatility and periods of lower liquidity at certain points in time but has a predictable value range and ready market over a longer period of time, such that the property could be liquidated over a reasonable period of time, if necessary.

-Example 5 Rationale: The equipment is a cash generating non-financial asset which is expected to generate a meaningful level of cash flows for the repayment of the bonds via the existing lease that covers all interest payments and 50% of the principal payments.
-In reaching this determination, the reporting entity considered the predictable nature of the cash flows, which are contractually fixed for the life of the debt instrument, as well as the ability of the collateral value to provide for the balloon payment through sale or refinancing in light of its characteristics.
-While the equipment may have some market value volatility and periods of lower liquidity at points in time, the cash flows produced by the lease were concluded to reduce the loan balance to a level (40% loan-to-value) that would be able to be recovered by sale or refinancing even if it were to mature at such point in time.
+Example 5 Rationale: The lease is a cash generating non-financial asset which is expected to generate a meaningful level of cash flows for the repayment of the bonds which covers all interest payments and 50% of the principal payments.
+The level of reliance on the collateral value for sale or refinancing is just over the cutoff for using the practical expedient (<50%), so a full analysis is required.
+In reaching its determination, the reporting entity considered the predictable nature of the cash flows, which are contractually fixed for the life of the debt instrument, as well as the ability of the underlying collateral value to provide for the balloon payment through sale or refinancing in light of its characteristics.
+While the real property may have some market value volatility and periods of lower liquidity at points in time, the cash flows produced by the lease were concluded to reduce the loan balance to a level (50% loan-to-value) that would be able to be recovered by sale or refinancing at the maturity of the loan.

-The reporting entity also determined that the structure provides substantive credit enhancement in the form of overcollateralization to conclude that investors are in a different economic position than holding the equipment directly, in accordance with the requirements of paragraph 3.b of the principles-based bond definition.
-In reaching this conclusion, the reporting entity noted that the debt instrument starts with a 70% loan-to-value, which continues to improve over the life of the debt as the loan balance amortizes more quickly than the expected economic depreciation on the underlying equipment.
-In the context of the predictable nature of the cash flows and collateral value range over time, the reporting entity concluded that a market participant (i.e., a knowledgeable investor transacting at arm’s length) would consider this level of overcollateralization to put the investor in a substantially different economic position than owning the underlying equipment directly.
+The reporting entity also determined that the structure provides substantive credit enhancement in the form of overcollateralization to conclude that investors are in a different economic position than holding the real property directly, in accordance with the requirements of the principles-based bond definition.
+In reaching this conclusion, the reporting entity noted that although the debt instrument starts with a 100% loan-to-value (not including the value of the contractually required lease payments), contractual fixed payments from the lease provide additional security such that the reporting entity is in a different economic position than owning the property directly.
+Lease cash flows are sufficient to cover the payment of all interest and 50% of the outstanding principal over the term of the lease.
+In the context of the predictable nature of the cash flows and collateral value range over time, the reporting entity concluded that a market participant (i.e., a knowledgeable investor transacting at arm’s length) would consider this level of overcollateralization to put the investor in a substantially different economic position than owning the underlying property directly.

 For the purposes of determining whether there is substantive overcollateralization, it is appropriate to consider any expected economic depreciation, if it is reasonably expected, but it is not appropriate to consider any expected economic appreciation.
 Note that a debt instrument with a loan-to-value that is expected to decrease over time is not necessarily deemed to have substantive overcollateralization.